dancer1325/fluentd-docs/configuration/buffer-section.md

   ...

-The events will be grouped into chunks by their time range.
-They will be flushed by the output plugin after the expiration of the time key range.
+The events will be grouped into chunks by their time range
+* They will be flushed by the output plugin after the expiration of the time key range.

 ```text
 <match tag.**>